 \subsection{PoV Generation Analysis}

-\PP{PF Solvable CPVs} PF marks 34 of 63 vulnerabilities (54\%) as fuzzer-discoverable, with notable language disparity: 30/40 C (75\%) versus only 4/23 Java (17\%).
-This gap stems from multiple factors: inputs for Java CPs involve richer semantic constraints (\eg, XML), AFC Java CPVs include many timeouts and OOMs that are inherently fuzzer-unfriendly, and OSS-Fuzz default seeds for Java targets are lower quality than those for C. Interestingly, for C challenges, \cc{wireshark} (\cc{ws*}), \cc{shadowsocks} (\cc{ss*}), and \cc{sqlite} (\cc{sd*}) contain mostly fuzzer-discoverable CPVs by design: the organizer's challenge documents note these were intended to evaluate patching and deduplication rather than PoV generation difficulty.
-These challenges were released in P3--P7, implying a stability requirement for CRSs to accumulate points from them.
+\PP{PF-Solvable CPVs} PF annotates 34 of 63 CPVs (54\%) as solvable, but C and Java differ sharply: 30/40 in C (75\%) versus only 4/23 in Java (17\%).
+Three factors make Java harder for fuzzing: \ding{192}~inputs have richer semantic constraints (\eg, XML); \ding{193}~many timeout/OOM CPVs are fuzzer-unfriendly; \ding{194}~default OSS-Fuzz seeds for Java are lower quality.
+Interestingly, on the C side, \cc{wireshark} (\cc{ws*}), \cc{shadowsocks} (\cc{ss*}), and \cc{systemd} (\cc{sd*}) contain mostly PF-solvable CPVs by design.
+The organizer's challenge notes in these projects indicate they were intended to evaluate patching and deduplication, not PoV difficulty.
+Since they appear in P3--P7, scoring on them required sustained stability.